Thursday 8 - Sunday 11 February, nightly

 Saturday 24 February, 7pm

-- As part of the Granite Noir 2018 festival's Locals in the Limelight programme, I'll be reading an extract from a short story at the start of Chris Brookmyre's headline event in The Lemon Tree (sold out).
+- As part of the Granite Noir 2018 festival's Locals in the Limelight programme, I'll be reading an extract from a short story at the start of Chris Brookmyre's headline event in The Lemon Tree.

 Thursday 26 April, 6pm

 - Following an initial development as part of the National Theatre of Scotland's One Day to Play in Aberdeen, I am developing a new piece of theatre with visual artist Kate Steenhauer in 2018 supported by Aberdeen Performing Art's Artist Exchange programme.
 We will share our work-in-progress, 'The Shelter', in The Lemon Tree studio.
 Book free tickets here.